Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/10_agg_merge/_index.en.md

 Try using `cbind` to combine `left_cbind_df` with our `rbind_outcome` dataframe from above.
 What happens?
 Why is the result bad?

 </div>

+cbind(left_cbind_df, rbind_outcome)

+It works, but produces a result we might not expect with repeated rows data.

 ### 3. Merging Dataframes